SeahunOh/Halve/posts/_posts/2019-08-12-InterKosenCTF.md

 **Query** : username=admin'%26&password='

-Then, query is return true :)
+Then, query return true :)

 ```
 SELECT username from users where username='admin'&' and password='''